mozilla-services/socorro/docs/overview.rst

   rejected.
 It generates a :term:`crash id` for the :term:`crash report`.
 It parses the HTTP POST payload into a raw crash with :term:`crash annotations <crash annotation>` and :term:`minidump` files.
-It saves this crash data to AWS S3 and publishes :term:`crash ids <crash id>` to AWS SQS for processing.
+It saves this crash data to cloud storage and publishes :term:`crash ids <crash id>` to a queue for processing.

-* **Processor:** Processes :term:`crash reports <crash report>`, normalizes and validates data, extracts data from :term:`minidumps <minidump>`, generates :term:`crash signatures <crash signature>`, performs other analysis, and saves everything as a :term:`processed crash` to AWS S3 and Elasticsearch.
+* **Processor:** Processes :term:`crash reports <crash report>`, normalizes and validates data, extracts data from :term:`minidumps <minidump>`, generates :term:`crash signatures <crash signature>`, performs other analysis, and saves everything as a :term:`processed crash` to cloud storage and Elasticsearch.

 * **Webapp (aka Crash Stats):** Web user interface for looking at, searching, and analyzing :term:`processed crash` data.